 In addition to writing, recycling waste that would otherwise contaminate landfills and spoil our environment is a personal and important mission for me.
 I recycle more by volume than I place in a trash can.
 It comprises another way I can do some good for the world.
 Even a little effort in this regard can make a huge difference and I urge you to consider taking up this cause even if your waste provider doesn’t support it.
 It’s easy to do some good for the world when you make up your mind to take action.

 7. Consider meditation practice a practice for life

 “The Buddhist path is one of change through working with your own mind and heart.” ~Lodro Rinzler

-Thich Nhat Hahn, a Zen Buddhist monk and prolific author, in his book, Making Space: Creating a Home Meditation Practice, suggests we make an altar in our home.
+Thich Nhat Hahn, in his book, Making Space: Creating a Home Meditation Practice, suggests we make an altar in our home.
 The altar isn’t for worshipping and praying, but to remind us of the sacred nature of, and personal commitment to, meditation and the heart-mind work that lays before us.

 So, are you a Practical Buddhist?

 Actually, it doesn’t matter what you are or what you call yourself.
 Going back to the beginning of this post, I said that Lodro called into question the whole idea of a Buddhist label.
 And he’s right, there is no label necessary.
 In reality, there is no list of requirements or precepts to keep in Practical Buddhism.